comodonuker/Linuxce/README.md

 # Lince

-I made Lince out of boredom.
+I made Lince(Lince is not cheat engine) out of boredom.
 It’s just a basic memory scanner—you find a value in a game or program and change it.
 Layout’s pretty standard: scanner on the right, results on the left, and a list at the bottom to keep track of things.

 ## How to actually get it running